dcarral/software-crafting/README.md

 [Blog: Was ist Software Craftsmanship?](http://www.mgaertne.de/2011/11/was-ist-software-craftsmanship/), by Markus Gärtner (German)

-The movement generated tons of discussions, as example:
+The movement generated tons of discussions, e.g.:

 [Blog: Programming is not a craft](https://dannorth.net/2011/01/11/programming-is-not-a-craft/), by Dan North.